 PLANNED COMPLETED Each project provides citizenship opportunities.
-2. At least 50% of members exhibit, participate or represent 4-H at a county or district fair or non-4-H community event.
+At least 50% of members exhibit, participate or represent 4-H at a county or district fair or non-4-H community event.
 3. At least one member attends Cal Focus or Citizenship Washington Focus.
 4. Prepare a club/4-H promotion program or activity, such as an educational display for National 4-H Week.
 5. Have at least one member give a 4-H presentation before another organization.
-6. Complete a Revolution of Responsibility Service Learning Project.
+6. Complete a service learning project.
 7. Complete two or more service learning projects that contribute at least 15 hours to the community (e.g., 5 members at 3 hours each = 15 hours).
 8. Write a press release about a 4-H meeting or event for the local news-media.
 9. Host another youth group during the year.
 10